 “Oh you’re no fun.
 No wonder Hestia left you,” she observed with a snicker.
 I gritted my teeth together, but tried to hide all signs of my anger.

 “We’re not mentioning her.
 Just get on with it, Red,” I ordered, my knuckles turning white as I dug my newly trimmed finger nails into my palms.

 My attempt to annoy her was rendered useless as the smug look just grew wider on her face.

 I decided not to degrade myself enough to reply.

 “Fine, don’t answer my clever repartee.
 I’ll do this your way,” she said and then leaned in closer to me using a lowered voice.
 “About a month ago was when my shipments first started being detected.
 Every single time is different, which is how it could be anyone.
-Sometimes the goods are found while going through the sensors at the school and others I’m not even able to buy before I’m almost found out and have to abort the purchase.
+Sometimes the goods are found while going through the sensors at the school, despite the fact that they were specially packaged to avoid discovery.
+Others I’m not even able to buy before I’m almost found out and have to abort the purchase.
 Luckily, whoever is selling me out hasn’t let the professors know about the ring, so they think my family and I are just attempting to keep the items for ourselves, but my costumers are getting antsy.”